yix8/VisualPlanning/README.md

 ## 📑 Citation

-If you find MMR1 useful for your research and applications, please cite using this BibTeX:
+If you find Visual Planning useful for your research and applications, please cite using this BibTeX:

 ```bibtex
 @misc{xu2025visualplanningletsthink,